stefpi/stefpi.github.io/src/markdown/projects/personal-webite.md

 <br>

 Now I am going to go deploy this on github pages for the first time.
 It probably won't go too smoothly, but I assure you that if I can, you can too.
+This blog also serves as a test.
+Hopefully I'll post some cooler stuff than this and hopefully this site gets better.